guilhermefarto/ant-colony-optimization/README.md

 Each pheromone is uniquely identified through the attribute called `id`.

-The attributes of an object of the Pheromone class are:
+The attributes for Pheromone class are:

 ```python
 	String id # concat of x + ";" + y